marcin-lawrowski/wise-chat/readme.txt

 * **YouTube movies**: Display links to YouTube movies as a video player with adjustable width and height.
 * **File attachments**: Attach files directly to the messages using convenient uploader.
 * **Multiline messages**: Let your users post long messages in multiple lines.
 Keyboard shortcut Shift+Enter can be used to send such messages.
-* **Notifications**: Notifications signalizing new messages.
+* **Notifications**: Notifications signalizing new messages, new users, absent users or mentioned users.
 It can be a sound or a counter in browser's title.
+* **24 sounds**: Use any of 24 ready-to-use sounds dedicated for notifications.
 * **Messages auto cleanup**: Auto cleanup messages older than defined amount of time.
 * **Localization**: Provide a translation for your language.
 All texts are translatable.
 * **Appearance adjustments**: Adjust visual appearance to match your website by editing colors, font sizing, showing / hiding interface elements, changing sort order of messages and positioning chat elements.
 All this can be done using settings page.